turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 To calculate the cost of a recipe, you will need to factor in the amount listed in the recipe.
 The price (`estimatedCostInCents`) of an ingredient is per `unit`.

 For example, if flour is marked as 100 cents, and the recipe calls for 1.5 cups, then it would cost 150 cents.
 Similarly, if a tomato is $2, and the recipe requires 2 tomatoes, then the cost would be $4.

+Please note that the prices for the recipes might be a bit higher than in realistic.
+That's okay - the mock data has high prices.
+You can always double check your math by manually calculating the price of a recipe.
 </section>

 <section class="note">